SPOT: An Annotated French Corpus and Benchmark for Detecting Critical Interventions in Online Conversations: Conclusion and Future Directions

 Using \textsc{SPOT}, we benchmarked fine-tuned encoders and instruction-tuned LLMs across multiple prompting strategies.
 Supervised encoders outperform prompted LLMs by over 10 $F_{1}$ points, showing that for nuanced phenomena like stopping points—where meaning depends on social and contextual cues—models benefit more from explicit supervision than from general-purpose instructions, particularly in non-English settings.
 Adding contextual metadata further improves $F_{1}$ scores from 0.75 to 0.78, emphasizing the importance of analyzing comments within their broader publication context.
 Error analysis shows that encoders still struggle when lexical markers contradict intent, such as irony or emotionally charged supportive comments, indicating overreliance on surface signals.
 Stopping points are detected more reliably in top-level comments than in replies, highlighting the need to model conversational structure or design separate models for different comment types.

 Future work will improve encoder architectures to better capture conversational and social context, moving beyond linear concatenation toward graph-based or hierarchical models and integrating multimodal signals (images, videos).
-We also plan to study critical interventions across platforms (Reddit, YouTube) and languages, while iteratively refining our annotation guide to enhance label quality and model robustness.
+We will also extend the current binary formulation to a multi-label classification task that can automatically distinguish different types of stopping points, and we will separate detection of top-level comments from nested replies (e.g., distinct models or pipelines) to better capture hierarchical conversational dynamics.
+Finally, we plan to study critical interventions across platforms (Reddit, YouTube) and languages, while iteratively refining our annotation guide to enhance label quality and model robustness.
 Collectively, these directions aim to advance computational sociology and NLP by modeling online interventions as socially situated, context-dependent phenomena.